Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/lakebase-setup.md

 - `host name`: Found in **Databricks** > **Compute** > **Database instances** > **Connect with PSQL** using the format `instance-123abcdef456.database.cloud.databricks.com`
 - `database name`: Use `databricks_postgres` by default
-- For authentication, dbt-postgres can only support username/password.
-You can generate a password either by [enabling Native Postgres Role Login](https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities) (recommended) or [generating an Oauth token that will need to be refreshed every hour](https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities]).
+- Authentication: dbt-postgres only supports username/password.
+You can generate a password either by [enabling Native Postgres Role Login](https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities) (recommended) or [generating an OAuth token](https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities) that will need to be refreshed every hour.